JohnCoene/waiter/docs/waiter/examples.md

 ## On Load

-You can show a loading screen on app launch.
+You can show a loading screen on the app launch.
 The loading screen will launch prior to everything else, even the Shiny session.

 Though this function is not programmatically launched it still has to be hidden with `waiter_hide`.
 Ensure you place `waiterShowOnLoad` after `useWaiter`.